tranek/GASDocumentation/README.md

 **[⬆ Back to Top](#table-of-contents)**

 <a name="cae"></a>
-## 5. Commonly Implemented Abilties and Effects
+## 5. Commonly Implemented Abilities and Effects

 <a name="cae-stun"></a>
 ### 5.1 Stun